Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

     $f3->set('content', 'response.html');
     echo template::instance()->render('layout.html');
 });
 ```

-This looks slightly complicated, but basically it [extracts the data entered on the form].
-This comes to F3 as members of the _POST_ object: one for each HTML _input_ or _select_ on the form.
-The form defined an input called _name_ and a select called _colour_: hence, the POST object has members _POST.name_ and _POST.colour_.
-The code takes these and packs them into [a two-element associative array called *$formdata*], which [it then hands to the controller function that puts the elements into the database].
-If the items on the form, the keys in the array and the fields in the database all consistently use the same names, the scheme is very clear and easy to maintain, modify, etc. Finally, [the *$formdata* array is also put into the F3 variable *formdata*], [which the *response.html* template will use to show the user that it got the correct values:]
+This looks slightly complicated, but basically it extracts the data entered on the form.
+This comes to F3 as members of the `POST` object: one for each HTML `input` or `select` on the form.
+The form defined an input called `name` and a select called `colour`: hence, the POST object has members `POST.name` and `POST.colour`.
+The code takes these and packs them into a two-element associative array called *$formdata*, which it then hands to the controller function that puts the elements into the database.
+If the items on the form, the keys in the array and the fields in the database all consistently use the same names, the scheme is very clear and easy to maintain, modify, etc. Finally, the *$formdata* array is also put into the F3 variable *formdata*, which the *response.html* template will use to show the user that it got the correct values:

 ```html
 <h1>Thanks for your data, {{ @formData.name }} ...</h1>